 Jason and Amy married in August 2005.
 They both have a passion to work with students of all ages, and have a passion to help them grow in their own faiths while sharing their faith with others.
 Jason and Amy have been blessed with 2 daughters, Vivi and Sophie, and are very excited to be serving the Lord in Farmington.

 Mrs. Karen Moore is the pastor’s administrative assistant at First Baptist Church.
 Karen began as the church secretary/church clerk in April 1994 and promoted to pastor’s secretary in 1999.
 In 2014 she celebrated her twentieth year on the church staff.

 Karen and David married in 1984.
 They have three children: Anna-Katherine and husband Eric Miller, Shalimar and husband Deacon Lambert, Victoria a senior at Farmington High School and three beautiful grandchildren, Malachi, Rajydin and Peyton.

 Karen began her walk with Christ in 1976 and continues that ministry through her work in the church and in the community.
 For twenty years she has been the GA director, working with first through sixth grade girls, teaching, learning and doing missions.
 For the last twelve years she has worked on the state mission task force for a girls’ retreat.
-Karen teaches a preschool Sunday school class, and begin help with a new ministry on Sunday mornings in the "Made From Scratch" Cafe.
+Karen helps with a new ministry on Sunday mornings in the "Made From Scratch" Cafe.